christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 How exactly do decoder-only language models (DOLMs) perform and *solve* ToM tasks?
 What's happening under the hood?
 What kinds of algorithms is the model relying on?
 Is it appropriate to evaluate DOLMs the way a psychologist would analyze a human subject to gauge its level of ToM?
 One common framework for this is <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6974541/" title="ncbi.nlm.nih.gov" rel="nofollow">ATOMS</a> (Abilities in Theory of Mind Space), which categorizes concepts like beliefs, intentions, desires, emotions, knowledge, and percepts.
 Can we further contextualize this behavior by zooming in and analyzing the internal mechanisms that enable ToM capabilities in these models?

 If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process that leans heavily on the structure of language to solve these tasks, does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?
 Another key question is whether ToM tasks can be solved purely by leveraging linguistic properties and syntactic structures via compositionality.

-If functional compotence<sub>[<a href="https://arxiv.org/pdf/2301.06627" title="Mahowald" rel="nofollow">1</a>]</sub> (formal and social reasoning, world knowledge, situation modeling) can be achieved from exploiting linguistic signals that represent this compositionality, are these just “shortcuts” that “give answers away”, or are they fundamental features that DOLMs rely on to perform and solve these tasks?
+If functional compotence (formal and social reasoning, world knowledge, situation modeling, ability to use language in real world scenarios) can be achieved from exploiting linguistic signals that represent this compositionality via formal linguistic compotence (the knowledge of grammatical and syntactic rules and statistical regularities of language)<sub>[<a href="https://arxiv.org/pdf/2301.06627" title="Mahowald" rel="nofollow">1</a>]</sub>, are these just “shortcuts” that “give answers away”<sub>[<a href="https://arxiv.org/pdf/2302.08399" title="Ullman" rel="nofollow">2</a>]</sub><sub>[<a href="https://dl.acm.org/doi/pdf/10.1145/3442188.3445922" title="Bender" rel="nofollow">3</a>]</sub>, *or* are they fundamental features that DOLMs rely on to perform and solve these tasks?

 I'm also asking myself: Do we even have a clear, interpretable algorithm for how *humans* solve ToM tasks mechanistically?
 Outside of the scope of combining prior knowledge with observed behaviors and contextual nuances (intentionally ignoring emotions and cultural norms) in the human brain?
 Neural responses are dynamic and context-dependent, as seen in how the left prefrontal cortex encodes semantic information during speech processing.
-It suggests that the brain uses compositionality to process language<sub>[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">2</a>]</sub>, so maybe the way models handle this through linguistic structure isn’t that far off from certain aspects of human reasoning?
+It suggests that the brain uses compositionality to process language<sub>[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">4</a>]</sub>, so maybe the way models handle this through linguistic structure isn’t that far off from certain aspects of human reasoning?

 There’s always the argument that model brittleness is inevitable—no dataset, no matter how large, will cover every possible scenario.
 New, unseen ToM data could always “break” a model.
 But even beyond that, do the internal mechanisms for solving this problem remain consistent across different samples?
 While retraining on updated datasets could lead to short-term improvements, there’s still the broader challenge of evaluating the task effectively, given both our incomplete understanding of ToM and the limitations of DOLMs.